esuriddick/Programming/R/Tree Diagram/README.md

 # Additional information
 The code created is based on the explanation and example provided in <a href="https://www.datakwery.com/project/tree/">DataKwery</a>, where one of the authors explains how to use the library data.tree with a dataframe for the purpose of drawing a tree diagram.

+Within the <code>MakeTree</code> function, you may customise the tree diagram appearance according to the style that you prefer.